Water tunnel (hydrodynamic)

+Cavitation studies

 Because it is a high-speed phenomenon, a special procedure is needed to visualize cavitation.
 The propeller, attached to a dynamometer, is placed in the inflow, and its thrust and torque is measured at different ratios of propeller speed (number of revolutions) to inflow velocity.
 A stroboscope synchronized with the propeller speed "freezes" the cavitation bubble.
 By this means, it is possible to determine if the propeller would be damaged by cavitation.
 To ensure similarity to the full-scale propeller, the pressure is lowered, and the gas content of the water is controlled.